 As a result of the financial crisis, there has been a tightening of bank lending to small businesses.
-The loan-to-deposit ratio for New Mexico-based banks has dropped to 65.3% in 2013 from 84.8% in 20084.
-This tight credit market provides an opportunity for NMSBIC to expand its lending program and help fill the current lending gap, especially for start-up and small expanding businesses.
+The loan-to-deposit ratio for New Mexico-based banks increased slightly from 66.1% at June 30, 2013, to 66.7% at June 30, 2014.
+However, the loan-to-deposit ratio is well below the June 2008 level of 88.7%.
+4 This tight credit market provides an opportunity for NMSBIC to expand its lending program and help fill the current lending gap, especially for start-up and small expanding businesses.